PvtSeaCow/Bartender-DiscordPythonCog/README.md

 # NOTE: THIS IS NOT A BOT.
 It's a cog, or extention, for discord.py using the ext.commands

+## NOTE 2: This Cog is a work-in-progress, this means it isn't finished and means that bugs may arise and cause problems.

 # Bartender (AKA.
 Jill)
 ### About
 Jill is the playable bartender on the game known as VA-11 Hall-A, pronounced as Vall-Halla, which is also the name of the bar she works at.
 More info on the [steam page](http://store.steampowered.com/app/447530/ "VA-11 Hall-A")